6 Days in Paris – The Ultimate 6 Days Paris Itinerary

 What to see in Paris in 6 days?
 With 6 days in Paris, you’ve got plenty of time to see all the very best attractions at a very relaxing pace, get lost in the lesser-known districts of Paris, and explore other places nearby on a day trip.

-If you’re planning to spend 6 days in Paris, this guide will help you.
+If you’re planning a 6-day trip to Paris, this guide will help you.
 Follow this 6-day Paris itinerary step by step or simply use it as inspiration to create your itinerary.
-Whatever you decide to do, we are sure it will be a wonderful trip!
+Whatever you decide to do, I am sure it will be a wonderful trip!

 Are You Planning a Trip to Paris Last Minute?